ChronoVortex/VoidWarModManager/README.md

 This project is designed to be built in [Visual Studio Code](https://code.visualstudio.com/) using the `run-release.bat` and `run-debug.bat` build scripts.
 Before building, you'll need to install [Rust](https://rust-lang.org/) and [Visual Studio 18+](https://visualstudio.microsoft.com/) with build tools for .NET 10 and C++.
 It is also reccomended to install the `rust-analyzer` extension in VSCode.

-In order to automatically build `UTMTInterface` automatically when using the VSCode build scripts in `ModManager`, you'll need to add `msbuild` to your Path environment variable.
+In order to build `UTMTInterface` automatically when using the VSCode build scripts in `ModManager`, you'll need to add `msbuild` to your Path environment variable.
 Press the Windows key, type "Edit the system environment variables" and press enter.
 Click "Environment Variables...", double-click the Path system variable and click "New".
 For the community edition of Visual Studio 18, this should be the directory containing `MSBuild.exe`:

 ```
 C:\Program Files\Microsoft Visual Studio\18\Community\MSBuild\Current\Bin